genuary2022/genuary2022.github.io/index.md

 It's happening during the month of January 2022, and everybody is invited!

-For every 24 hour day within this 744 hour timespan, we have prepared a prompt to base your code art on.
+Over the 744 hours of January, every 24 hours there is a new prompt for your code art.

 You don't have to follow the prompt exactly.
 Or even at all.
 But, y'know, we put effort into this.